OA support at the UHK

 Procedure for using free UHK tokens for publishing in the OA mode:

-- With Taylor and Francis Read and Publish, you can express interest in publishing in hybrid journals in the OA mode as soon as your article is accepted for publication.
-The publisher will then pass on the information that if you choose to publish in the OA mode, the APC for your article may be covered by the transformation contract.
-You will then confirm this decision when you complete the Author Journal Publishing Agreement which you will receive from the publisher along with the decision to accept the article for publication.
-This will then be followed by approval from the UHK.
-If the UHK rejects your application, you will receive an email from the publisher rejecting your token for free publication with a proposal for further funding options.
+With the publisher Taylor & Francis, you may express interest in publishing in hybrid journals in Open Access mode at the moment the article is accepted for publication.
+The publisher will then inform you that, if you decide to publish in OA, the APC for your article may be covered by the Transformative Agreement.
+You confirm this decision when completing the Author Publishing Agreement.
+Approval by UHK will then follow.
+If UHK rejects your request, you will receive an email from the publisher informing you that the token for free publication has not been granted, along with a proposal of alternative funding options.
 The number of tokens is limited.
-We recommend that you discuss the possibility of using the token internally at your faculty in advance.
+We recommend discussing the possibility of using a token internally at your faculty in advance.

-- With Wiley, you can express your interest in publishing in hybrid journals in the OA mode when your article is accepted for publication.
-After confirming your affiliation and choosing the Creative Commons license, you will be offered the option to use the transformation agreement to cover the cost of the article.
-This will be followed by approval from the UHK.
-If the UHK rejects your request, the publisher will contact you and offer you to publish traditionally (the article will be behind a paywall) or pay the APC directly if you still want to publish in the OA mode.
+With the publisher Wiley, you may express interest in publishing in hybrid journals in OA mode upon acceptance of the article for publication.
+After confirmation of affiliation and selection of a Creative Commons licence, you will be offered the option to use the Transformative Agreement to cover the article costs.
+Approval by UHK will then follow.
+If UHK rejects your request, the publisher will contact you and offer you the option to publish traditionally (the article will be behind a paywall) or to pay the APC directly if you still wish to publish in OA.

 More information can be found on CzechElib